maximebriand/blog-ecrivain/README.md

 - ~~order by chapter number on the HP~~
 - ~~css for comment part~~
 - ~~Cron remove inactive user to notify~~
-- cache add static pages and menu
+- ~~cache add static pages and menu~~
+- optimize cache service with roles management